 Medical social services

-Medical social services involve counseling or assistance from a social worker to address emotional issues that may impact health and well-being.
+Medical social services involve counseling or assistance from a social worker.
+These services aim to help individuals deal with emotional issues that negatively impact their health and well-being.

 How much does Medicare charge for caregiver services?